incubated-geek-cc/sg-routing-app/README.md

 ---

-## Project Status
+## 📌 Project Status

 * Currently still WIP.
-Would eventually finetune its layout for mobile responsiveness.
+Would eventually finetune its layout for 📱 mobile responsiveness.
 * In-depth development process shall be published in an article ✍ via [Medium](https://geek-cc.medium.com/).
-Feel free to follow me on [Medium](https://geek-cc.medium.com/) if you are interested in Data Analytics (including Tableau Dashboarding), 🌐 Geospatial Intelligence & GIS or other web-related content.
+Feel free to follow me on 🔗[Medium](https://geek-cc.medium.com/) if you are interested in <strong>Data Analytics</strong> (including Tableau Dashboarding), 🌐 <strong>Geospatial Intelligence & GIS</strong> or <strong>other web-related content</strong>.